The Origins of Your Irish Surnames.

-I have found that most of us need a map.
-With this map, you can better understand the areas where the genealogical gold is likely to be buried.
+I have found that most of us need a roadmap.
+With this roadmap, you can better understand the areas where the genealogical gold is likely to be buried.
 With this map, you can quickly decide what sounds likely – and what is evidently nonsense.

 This article aims to be that roadmap.

 One thing a roadmap does very well is to outline and locate the obstacles in your way.
 Many of us have come across the following obstacles already when digging deeper into our Irish Heritage: